sebilm/ioBroker.nibeuplink/README.md

 ### 1.0.0 - 2021-12-30
 * Support to manage Nibe heat pump (write support #6)
+  - You need to run the new version 30 minutes and then get a new AuthCode in the settings to use it!

 ### 0.5.3 - 2021-11-21
 * Bump dependencies